 - Integrating exercise prescription into your current approaches to treatment and prevention

 - Screening and counseling patients on exercise options

 - Performing quick and easy in-office assessment of exercise risk, strength, flexibility, balance and aerobic capacity

 - Personalizing exercise (frequency, intensity, time, type) by a patient's age and health conditions

 - Counseling and health coaching

 - Supporting self-determination while promoting physical activity in older adults

-- Applying the new 2018 Physical Activity Guidelines for Americans
+- Applying the current Physical Activity Guidelines for Americans

 - Writing exercise prescriptions for patients with disabilities

 - Tracking the results of a patient’s physical activity

 - Assessing, jumpstarting or advancing your own personal exercise regimen